-Preventive Medicine and Personalized Medicine hold great promise in our future and both can be empowered and accelerated by the use and adoption of technology.
+Preventive and Personalized Healthcare hold great promise in our future and both can be empowered and accelerated by the use and adoption of technology.
 Our vision is to develop novel building blocks, which empowers users and medical professionals to predict health problems, proactively employ preventive measures and in the process avoid the bulk of episodes from becoming serious and costly.

 Research supported by NSF, NIH and IBM Research